zed-industries/zed/README.md

 ### Licensing

+We use `[cargo-about](https://github.com/EmbarkStudios/cargo-about)` to automatically comply with open source licenses.
+If CI is failing, check the following:

+- Is it showing a `no license specified` error for a crate you've created?
+If so, add `publish = false` under `[package]` in your crate's Cargo.toml.
+- Is the error `failed to satisfy license requirements` for a dependency?
+If so, first determine what license the project has and whether this system is sufficient to comply with this license's requirements.
+If you're unsure, ask a lawyer.
+Once you've verified that this system is acceptable add the license's SPDX identifier to the `accepted` array in `script/licenses/zed-licenses.toml`.
-We use cargo-about to automatically comply with open source licenses.
-If CI is failing due to an unsupported license, first check whether this system is able to support this license type; ask a lawyer if you're unsure.
-Once you've verified the license, go to `script/licenses/zed-licenses.toml` and add the associated `accepted` SPDX identifier.
-If cargo about cannot find the license for the dependency at all, add a clarification field at the end of the file, as specified in the [cargo-about book](https://embarkstudios.github.io/cargo-about/cli/generate/config.html#crate-configuration).
+- Is `cargo-about` unable to find the license for a dependency?
+If so, add a clarification field at the end of `script/licenses/zed-licenses.toml`, as specified in the [cargo-about book](https://embarkstudios.github.io/cargo-about/cli/generate/config.html#crate-configuration).

 ### Wasm Plugins